Are Gold Krugerrands A Good Investment?

-The first Krugerrand gold coin was minted in 1967
+The South African Mint released the very first Krugerrand gold coin in July 1967.

-While previous gold coins had been struck primarily for the rich, the Krugerrand gold coin was designed as a coin for the hard-working wider population who wanted to preserve their savings.
+In a time of great political upheaval and uncertainty due to the Cold War, the Vietnam conflict, and Richard Nixon ending the Gold Standard, South Africa made the decision to strike its own gold coin.
+While previous gold coins had been struck primarily for the rich, the Krugerrand gold coin was designed as the ‘working man’s coin’ - a coin for the hard-working wider population who wanted to preserve their savings.

-The name ‘Krugerrand’ comes from the name of the president at the time; Paul 'Kruger', and the unit of currency of South Africa the 'Rand'.
+The Krugerrand bears the portrait of Paul Kruger, president of the old South African Republic, on the obverse of the coin.
+The reverse of the coin features a Springbok Antelope, a national symbol of South Africa.
+The name ‘Krugerrand’ is a combination of two words - the name of the president at the time; Paul 'Kruger', and the unit of currency of South Africa the 'Rand'.

-It has something of a chequered past
+Krugerrands have a chequered past

 During the 1970s & 1980s, economic sanctions were held against South Africa for its policy of apartheid.
 Buying Krugerrands during these times could be seen as approval of the practice, and so some Western countries such as Great Britain made the Krugerrand an illegal import during these times.